-Even if you fly the most sophisticated aircraft in the world, the top of descent calculation is useful.
+Even if you fly the most sophisticated aircraft in the world, knowing the distance from the airport to the top of descent is useful.

-I’ll use the airport elevation in this case which was about 4,000 feet
+I’ll use the airport elevation in this example which is about 4,000 feet

 (KLMT is 4,095′ to be exact, but who cares, it’s close enough)